 - After touching pets and pet food

-- As soon as you get home to reduce the risk of infection.
+- As soon as you get home.

 How should they do it?